koii-network/koii-node/README.md

-# Koii UI for Node
+# Koii Node

 ## Description

-This repo contains the desktop application as the UI for the [Koii Node](https://github.com/koii-network/node).
-It provides a user-friendly interface for interacting with the Koii Network.
+This repo contains a desktop application as the UI for the [Koii Node](https://github.com/koii-network/node).
+It provides a user-friendly interface for running tasks, managing your wallet and interacting with the Koii Network.

-The project structure is based on [Electron React Boilerplate](https://electron-react-boilerplate.js.org)

-## Features

-- Desktop application for Koii Node management
-- Task management and monitoring
-- Network status and statistics
-- Secure wallet integration
-- Task extension support (including Orca)

 ## Prerequisites